Muhammad-Kamran008/PopCornMovie/README.md

 **Description:**
-Theis App is an enhanced version of the MovieViewer application designed to retrieve and display movie information from "TheMovieDB" API.
+This App is an enhanced version of the MovieViewer application designed to retrieve and display movie information from "TheMovieDB" API.
 This project is part of a practical assignment for the Mobile Applications Development course.
 The app utilizes coroutines, ViewModel, and Room to efficiently manage data retrieval, storage, and display.

 **Key Features:**
 1. **Data Retrieval:** Utilizes coroutines to perform HTTP requests to "TheMovieDB" API and retrieve movie information in JSON format.